FBI raids home of major fundraiser for NYC Mayor Eric Adams

 However, no sooner had the mayor arrived in Washington with his team, Adams suddenly turned around and came back to New York City.

-City Hall referred to the Adams campaign for comment, and would only say the mayor returned to New York City to address "a matter."
-They would not say what exactly the matter was, and if it is directly related to the raid.
+City Hall referred CBS New York to the Adams campaign for comment, and would only say the mayor returned to New York City to address "a matter."
+They would not say what exactly the matter was, or if it is directly related to the raid.

 The Adams campaign released a statement, however.